pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

 See [Clean up](#3-clean-up) for details.

+## 7. FSL

+This software marginally depends on FSL in the sense that you need FSL's `slicesdir` executable to generate snapshots of image-mask for being able to QC it.
+Hence, we do not recommend sourcing the entire FSL environment.
+Instead, you should just put `slicesdir` in your PATH:

+> export PATH=/path/to/fsl-6.0.7/share/fsl/bin:$PATH

 # Singularity container

 The dependencies in [environment_cpu.yml](../environment_cpu.yml) have been found to be volatile.
 So we have archived